MosheAmitay/ProtAPI/pdb/REDME.md

 # YNpdb
 A Python Rest_API for the RCSB Protein Data Bank

-YNpdb includs two functions:
+YNpdb includs one function:

-1. search_pdb()- gets a list of pdb ids and a list of columns(records) of interest and prints and returns the information about them arranged as a dictionary.
+search_pdb()- gets a list of pdb ids and a list of columns(records) of interest
-2. print_all()- gets a list of pdb ids and a list of pdb ids and columns(records) of interest and prints and returns the full records as a dictionary.
+                 and prints and returns the information about them arranged as a dictionary.

 ## Install
 For using my library you must install the libraries: requests, xmltodict, urllib2, json, os
 ## Examples